luster-io/luster-io.github.io/mobile-web-checklist.md

 ###Test your back and forward buttons and linkability

   Even though your app provides it's own navigation, you can't just ignore the browser's default navigation.
-Not to mention, if you launch your app on HN, the top comments will revolve around the fact that your app breaks back button functionality.
+Not to mention, if you launch your app on Hacker News, the top comments will revolve around the fact that your app breaks back button functionality.
 Learn to use pushState, or find a framework that handles it for you.

-### IE cleartype.
+### IE cleartype

   You can turn cleartype on in IE-based browsers so that text in your mobile app looks nicer on the small screen.